whlteXbread/photoManip/readme.md

 # Photo Manipulation Tools

-The photomanip library has undergone significant refactoring and is in a state of flux.
+The `photomanip` package has undergone significant refactoring and is in a state of flux.
 In general the old code was embarrassing spaghetti code I put together to quickly do something I wanted to do.
 Now it's less embarrassing and hopefully more maintainable.